Neurodiversity

 Distress when routines are disrupted

-Difficulty shifting focus between tasks or environments
+Difficulty shifting between tasks or environments

 Reliance on repetition, scripting, or rituals for comfort

-Cycles of hyperfocus followed by exhaustion
+Cycles of hyperfocus followed by mental or physical exhaustion

-This isn’t a lack of motivation—it’s a different relationship to energy and attention.
+This isn’t a lack of motivation.
+It’s a different relationship to energy and attention.

-Increased exhaustion, irritability, or shutdown
+Exhaustion, irritability, or increased shutdown

-Loss of interest in previously enjoyable activities
+Loss of interest in things that once brought joy

 A Note on Identity

-Unique ways of seeing the world
+Unique ways of seeing patterns, fairness, or detail

-A desire for authenticity and meaning
+A strong desire for authenticity and meaning

 Resources to Explore